Summer in Madison

 During summer, that's the most happening scene in the People’s Republic of Madison, an idiosyncratic city of 230,000 that a disgruntled Republican governor once called "78 square miles surrounded by reality.’’

-She'll get no argument from me.
-For within this bastion of correctness beats a party heart, especially in the summer.
+Within this bastion of political correctness beats a party heart, especially in the summer.
 How could it not, with a big lake on either side of downtown, a dozen beaches, free concerts and miles of bicycle paths to connect it all?

 The first thing I did was set off along Gorham Street in a marked bicycle lane, pedaling past James Madison Beach and the domed Capitol before emerging onto the lower half of State Street, lined with "Do Not Enter'' signs that, in smaller print, read "Except for Bicycles."